Updated: Dec 31, 2020

-We may have competing commitments such as we don’t want our staff to feel like we have left them to do all the real work whilst we go off to meet people and chat with them.
-We focus on the real work, the tangible work and slip into the doer/operator default mode.
+We may have competing commitments such as not wanting our teams to feel like we have left them to do all the hard work, whilst we go off to meet people and chat.
+We focus on the real work, the tangible work (stuff that can easily be measured) and slip into the doer/operator default mode.

-This leads to the big assumption holding us back which might be that it’s (networking) not important and anyway I am paid to work not chat with people.
-I would lose respect from my team if I was seen chatting with people and not helping them
+This leads to the big assumption holding us back which might be that networking is not important and anyway I am paid to work not chat with people.
+I might lose respect from my team if I was seen chatting with people and not helping them

-What to do about it, 6 simple and safe experiments to perform:
+What to do about it, 6 simple and safe networking experiments to perform:

-First, change the words which helps reframe the action: rather than referring to the task of networking, think about building relationships.
+First, change the words which help reframe the action: rather than referring to the task of networking, think about building relationships.

-Third, there are regular opportunities to speak with new people everywhere and you may be passing them up every day.
-Your employer will host internal events, your college/University alumni will host regular events etc. Every coffee that you get, every lunch that you walk out your office building to buy and bring back to your desk is an opportunity to speak with someone.
+Third, there are regular opportunities to speak with new people everywhere that you are likely passing up every day.
+Your employer will host internal events, your college/University alumni will host regular events etc. Every coffee that you get, every lunch that you walk out of your office building to buy and bring back to your desk, is an opportunity to speak with someone.
 Don’t make excuses.

-Fourth, set yourself a target for when you attend events i.e. I will speak with 3 new people… new people, don’t gravitate to the people you know already.
+Fourth, set yourself a target for when you attend events.
+I will speak with 3 new people… new people, don’t gravitate to the people you know already.

-Fifth, remember something about the people you are talking with and, if like me you need to, make notes.
+Fifth, remember something about the people you are talking with.
+If like me you need to, make notes, that is ok.
 If you exchange business cards and you should do, write notes on the back of the cards or send yourself an email when you go to get another drink or use the restroom.
-Don’t leave the note taking to the end of the event or the next day as I guarantee you will forget key points.
+Don’t leave the note taking to the end of the event or the next day as I guarantee you will forget important facts.

 Do I follow my own advice?

 I am an introvert.
 What does that mean?
-Well from a Myers Briggs Personality Type indicator I score highly on Introversion, on the Big 5 personality traits I score low on Extraversion.
-I prefer 1 to 1 conversations compared to mixing with large groups of people.
+Well from a Myers Briggs Personality Type indicator I score highly on Introversion, on the Big 5 personality traits, I score low on Extraversion.
+I prefer 1-2-1 conversations compared to mixing with large groups of people.
 That’s no excuse it just means that, like a lot of you, I am not energised by going to gatherings of people that I don’t know.
 Recently, I attended two different gatherings of people, networking opportunities, so did I follow my own advice?
 In short, yes I did:

 I came across someone at the elevator bank who was having trouble working out how to use them.
 I helped and we started talking, introducing ourselves and then after checking my coat and bag I sought that person out and we continued our conversation.
 The ice breaker was the elevator and it was something we both remembered about each other when following up the next day